We Created a New Extension

 The Artifactory Generic Upload task supports uploading your generated build artifacts from the build agent's local file system to Artifactory.
 The task triggers the JFrog CLI to perform the upload.
 The artifacts are defined using File Specs.
 The task can be also configured to capture build-info and stores the uploaded files as artifacts in the build-info.
 The captured build-info can be later published to Artifactory using the Artifactory Publish Build-Info task.

-Triggering Nuget, .NET Core CLI, Maven, Gradle, npm, Go and Conan builds
+Triggering NuGet, .NET Core CLI, Maven, Gradle, npm, Go, Pip and Conan builds

 Pushing and pulling docker images